zdebruine/RcppML/README.md

 See the [CRAN manual](https://cran.r-project.org/web/packages/RcppML/RcppML.pdf) for details.

-Once loaded, the RcppML C++ header library in the `inst/include` folder can be included in other packages.
+When the RcppML R library is loaded, the C++ classes can be directly included in any package using `#include <RcppML.hpp>.

+# R Package

+# RcppEigen Header Library
+An object-oriented API provides access to NMF and clustering classes in C++, with full support for both sparse and dense matrices.

 ## Development News